What Is Toenail

 How Can We Correct The Deformity?

 Nail surgery is a common and standard procedure carried out on a regular basis.
-Whilst the nail can be removed resolving the current problem, to prevent regrowth the troublesome section of the nail once removed, a strong chemical (phenol) has to be applied to prevent the nail from re-growing.
-In the majority of situations we only need to remove a small section of the nail on one or both sides (partial nail avulsion) leaving you with a slightly narrow nail but without the troublesome section.
-In some instances, the podiatrist may recommend the whole nail removed (total nail avulsion) as the risks of complication may be higher which will be discussed at the time of the appointment.
+Whilst the nail can be removed resolving the current problem, to prevent regrowth, a strong chemical (phenol) has to be applied to prevent the nail from re-growing.
+In the majority of situations, we only need to remove a small section of the nail on one or both sides (partial nail avulsion) leaving you with a slightly narrow nail but, without the troublesome section.
+In some instances, the podiatrist may recommend that the whole nail be removed (total nail avulsion) as the risks of complication may be higher which will be discussed at the time of the appointment.
 In this case, there will be no further nail growth.

 What Are The Advantages Of This Operation?